-I literally puked my guts, all night, starting from midnight through the morning, when I finally fainted.
-The day after I didn’t touch a bit of food until late evening, when a little spoon of boiled rice kicked my dodgy stomach again and I vomited for one last time, green, probably the poison.
-After that last time I started feeling better.
-I’m not sure what provoked such sickness, maybe a mushroom soup I had at restaurant that contained milk.
+I literally puked my guts all night, starting at midnight through the morning, when I finally fainted.
+The day after I didn’t touch a bit of food until late evening when a little spoon of boiled rice kicked my dodgy stomach again and I vomited for one last time.
+Green, probably the poison.
+After that last time, I started feeling better.
+I’m not sure what provoked such sickness, maybe a mushroom soup I had at the restaurant that contained milk.

-I don’t wish anyone to spend hours shaking from food poisoning, and with this post I’m hoping to prevent other travelers from going through it by giving tips on how to avoid getting sick from Indian food.
+I don’t wish anyone to spend hours shaking from food poisoning, and with this post, I’m hoping to prevent other travelers from going through it by giving tips on how to avoid getting sick from Indian food.

 Plus, since we rented a flat and did much of grocery shopping for meals at home, I used tap water also to wash fruits and veggies: another big mistake.

 Pretty irresponsible of me, but I didn’t think such a small amount would have affected me so much.
-This is why, if you ask me how to avoid getting sick in India, my first thought goes straight to the water, and here are some tips I learnt to my cost.
+This is why, if you ask me how to avoid getting sick in India, my first thought goes straight to the water, and here are some tips I learned to my cost.

 1. Is it safe to drink tap water in India?
 The answer is NO as the water is not treated, hence contaminated.
-Locals drink it but for Westerners this can cause troubles.
+Locals drink it but for Westerners, this can cause troubles.

-2. In the long term it can be a pain, but among the tips on how to avoid getting sick in India, I suggest you brush your teeth with bottled water.
+2. In the long-term, it can be a pain, but among the tips on how to avoid getting sick in India, I suggest you brush your teeth with bottled water.